ritchielawrence/cmdow/README.md

 ## Is Cmdow Malware?<a name="is-cmdow-malware"></a>

-**Of course not!** However, one of its features allows the user to hide program windows which has led to 40% of anti-virus software vendors classifying Cmdow as anything from a hacking tool to a trojan, whilst the other 60% regard Cmdow as completely safe.
+**Of course not!** However, not everyone agrees.
+One of Cmdow's features allow users to hide program windows and it's this feature that has led to 40% of anti-virus vendors classifying Cmdow as anything from a hacking tool to a trojan.
+On the other hand, 60% of anti-virus vendors regard Cmdow as completely safe.

-Don't take my word for it, and view the anti-virus scan results yourself.
+Don't take my word for it though - view the anti-virus scan results yourself.
 Download the latest version of Cmdow, extract the contents of the zip file and upload cmdow.exe to [VirusTotal](https://virustotal.com/).
 You'll end up at this page at a page like this:
 [https://virustotal.com/en/file/767b877e735c425bf05c34683356abfde4070b092f17a4741ea5ac490611f3de/analysis/](https://virustotal.com/en/file/767b877e735c425bf05c34683356abfde4070b092f17a4741ea5ac490611f3de/analysis/) (note, the long hexadecimal string in the URL matches the [SHA256 checksum](https://en.wikipedia.org/wiki/Sha1sum) of cmdow.exe, v1.4.8 in this instance).

-If you have any doubts about the safety of Cmdow, you should audit the source code and compile it yourself.
+If you still have any doubts about the safety of Cmdow, you should audit the source code and compile it yourself.
 This is not a difficult task as the source code is self explanatory with liberal comments and compiles without errors or warnings using the free [Code::Blocks](http://www.codeblocks.org/) IDE.
 There's even a Code::Blocks project file ([cmdow.cbp](https://github.com/ritchielawrence/cmdow/blob/master/cmdow.cbp)) included in the Cmdow download.

 ## Synopsis<a name="synopsis"></a>